tripflex/cpsetup/README.md

 --- | --- | ---
 enable_dl | On | Off
 disable_functions | None | show_source, system, shell_exec, passthru, exec, phpinfo, popen, proc_open, allow_url_fopen, ini_set

+### Caution
+Use at your own risk, if you don't know what you're doing you should probably not be using this script.
+Myself and any contributors to this project take absolutely no responsibility for anything you do with this script.
+I **strongly** recommend reading the script so you understand what it does before using.